-TOUR OBJ 4 To facilitate the provision of a site to cater for caravan, camping and motor homes for tourist use in an environmentally sustainable manner and where suitable infrastructure and facilities are readily available.
-Such development shall be in accordance with other policies and objectives contained normal planning considerations and development plan criteria contained within the relevant Trim Town Development Plan.
-BFF, P, HH, S, W, AQ, CC, L, MA СН Tourism use refers to individual touring/ holiday vehicles, caravans, tents and related accommodation being in situ on a temporary, short term, touring or seasonal basis and excluding the construction of any permanent holiday home accommodation TOUR OBJ 5 To work with the Office of Public Works, Failte Ireland and other relevant stakeholders to facilitate the development of visitor centre services at the Market House premises on Castle Street for the promotion and development of visitor facilities in Trim and the wider Boyne Valley region including the Trim Castle attraction.
+Tourism use refers to individual touring / holiday vehicles, caravans, tents and related accommodation being in situ on a temporary, short term, touring or seasonal basis and excluding the construction of any permanent holiday home accommodation Specific Key Principles, Policies and Objectives Potential Negative Impact Potentially Uncertain Impact Potentially Neutral or No relationship Potential Positive Impact TOUR OBJ 5 To work with the Office of Public Works, Fáilte Ireland and other relevant stakeholders to facilitate the development of visitor centre services at the Market House premises on Castle Street for the promotion and development of visitor facilities in Trim and the wider Boyne Valley region including the Trim Castle attraction.
 BFF, P, HH, S, W, AQ, CC, L, MA СН

-8.0 Mitigation
+9.0 Mitigation Measures

-The quality of the environment within the Plan area is an important issue for consideration by Meath County Council.
+The quality of the environment within the Plan area is an important issue for consideration by MCC.
 A green county is a healthy county.
 Protecting and enhancing open spaces for both biodiversity and recreational use has benefits for the area's sustainability and attractiveness as a place to live, work and visit.
-While it is a key priority of the Draft Variation to attract the best talent by creating a quality environment in which businesses will want to locate and staff will want to work, this must be achieved by balancing the need for intensification of development with the need to protect and enhance vulnerable natural areas.
-This has been recognised throughout the SEA and Variation process and the Draft Variation is framed within ideals of sustainability throughout its vibrant communities, tourism economy and unique cultural and natural heritage.
+While it is a key priority of the Variation to attract the best talent by creating a quality environment in which businesses will want to locate and staff will want to work, this must be achieved by balancing the need for intensification of development with the need to protect and enhance vulnerable natural areas.
+This has been recognised throughout the SEA and Variation process and the Variation is framed within ideals of sustainability throughout its vibrant communities, tourism economy and unique cultural and natural heritage.

-Article 5 of the SEA Directive requires that Mitigation Measures be proposed for all likely significant adverse effects on the environment as a result of the implementation of the Draft Variation.
+Article 5 of the SEA Directive requires that Mitigation Measures be proposed for all likely significant adverse effects on the environment as a result of the implementation of the Variation.
 While not always possible to achieve, it is the aim of the process to ensure that sensitive environmental receptors are given adequate and appropriate consideration throughout.

-8.2 Mitigation Measures
+9.2 Mitigation Measures

-As environmental considerations have informed all stages of the preparation of the Draft Variation, its policies and objectives have been framed to ensure that potential adverse impacts are avoided, eliminated or lessened to an acceptable level.
+As environmental considerations have informed all stages of the preparation of the Variation, its policies and objectives have been framed to ensure that potential adverse impacts are avoided, eliminated or lessened to an acceptable level.

-This section outlines the mitigation measures identified, as necessary, to address the potential negative or uncertain impacts arising from the implementation of the Draft Variation.
-While every effort has been taken to ensure that the impact of the Draft Variation on the environment is neutral to positive, particular unavoidable negative impacts may occur as a result of its implementation.
+This section outlines the mitigation measures identified, as necessary, to address the potential negative or uncertain impacts arising from the implementation of the Variation.
+While every effort has been taken to ensure that the impact of the Variation on the environment is neutral to positive, particular unavoidable negative impacts may occur as a result of its implementation.
 Table 8.1 below details the protectives policies and objectives of the Trim Development Plan that reduce or eliminate potential negative or uncertain impacts.

-In general terms, all proposals for development will be required to have due regard to the environmental considerations outlined the Meath County Development Plan 2013-2019 and the Trim Development Plan 2014-2020.
+In general terms, all proposals for development will be required to have due regard to the environmental considerations outlined the Meath CDP 2013-2019 and the Trim Development Plan 2014-2020.
 At the project-level, future developments will be required to undergo screening for the requirement for Environmental Impact Assessment (EIA) and Habitat Directive Assessment, and detailed mitigation measures for all projects will also be developed as appropriate.

-As a result, it is the finding of the assessment presented in Section 7 and the mitigation presented in Section 8, of this Report, that full implementation of the Draft Variation will have a neutral impact on the environment as a whole.
+As a result, it is the finding of the assessment presented in Chapter 8 and the Mitigation presented in Chapter of this Report, that full implementation of the Variation will have a neutral impact on the environment as a whole.

-Similarly, Section 9 below outlines the SEA monitoring process of the implementation of the Draft Variation on various environmental receptors.
+Similarly, Chapter 10 below outlines the SEA monitoring process of the implementation of the Variation on various environmental receptors.

-Table 8.1: Mitigation Measures
+Table 9.1: Mitigation Measures